How We Use Your Information

 Similarly, when we release new versions of the app, we need to make sure it works well on different operating systems and devices.
 Over a billion Snaps are created and shared every single day, so we also analyze the volume of Snaps to make sure we can deliver them all quickly and securely.

 Personalize Your Experience & Give Things Context

 No two people are the same, so we use some of your information to tailor your Snapchat experience especially for you!
-For example, we personalize the Discover content you see — so if you watch a lot of sports content, you might see more Stories about sports.
+For example, we personalize the Discover and Spotlight content you see — so if you show interest in sports, you might see more sports related content.

 Keep Our Services Safe & Secure

 It’s important to us that you’re as safe and secure as possible when you’re using our services, so we use some of your information to enhance these aspects of our products too!
 For example, we provide two-factor authentication to secure your account and can send you an email or text message if we notice any suspicious activity.
 We also scan URLs sent on Snapchat to see if that webpage is potentially harmful, and can give you a warning about it.